sp00m/bow/README.md

 *Outbounds* handle WebSocket connections thanks to [Socket.IO](https://socket.io/), and are composed by:

 - a *version* (String, non-empty);
-- and a *function* that returns a listener id via a promise given a token.
+- and a *function* that returns a listener's details via a promise given a token.

-Listener ids must be **only one of the following JSON literals**:
+Listener details should be an object that has at least one `id` property, holding a value of **only one of the following JSON literals**:

 - Number (e.g. `42` or `3.14159`);
 - String, non-empty (e.g. `"foobar"`).